-- 1) Continuing professional development in subject areas of assignment. - 2) Current preparation for service assignment. - 3) Service assignment objectives being achieved. - 4) Students treated with respect and sensitivity. - 5) Colleagues, staff and public treated in a professional manner. - 6) Necessary paperwork processed in a timely, accurate and appropriate manner. - 7) Appointments and work assignments held as scheduled. - 8) Progress toward self-determined individual work assignment and professional goals. - 9) For contract faculty only: participation in college-wide and instruction related/student support activities, in accordance with Section 5.3D. - 10) For contract faculty only: participation in division and departmental activities.
+- 1) Continued professional development in subject area of assignment. - 2) Current preparation for service assignment. - 3) Service assignment objectives being achieved. - 4) Students are treated with respect and sensitivity. - 5) Colleagues, staff, and members of the public visiting District worksites are treated in a professional manner. - 6) Necessary administrative paperwork processed in a timely, accurate, and appropriate manner.
+Student learning outcomes and service unit outcomes shall also be considered necessary administrative paperwork. - 7) Appointments and work assignments held as scheduled.
+Progress toward selfdetermined individual work assignment and professional goals. - 8) Progress toward self-determined individual work assignment and professional goals. - 9) When applicable: Conducting work assignments from a remote location. - 10) For contract faculty only: participation in college-wide and instruction-related/student support activities, in accordance with Section 5.5.D. - 11) For contract faculty only: participation in division and departmental activities.